NikkelM/Hades-II-CosmeticsAPI/README.md

 Now, you can add a new cosmetic by calling `CosmeticsAPI.RegisterCosmetic(cosmeticData)`, where `cosmeticData` is of type `CosmeticData`.
 If you have your development environment set up correctly, VS Code should offer autocompletion and type hints for this table.
-Otherwise, you can always refer to the `def.lua` file in the Cosmetics API source for all available fields.
+Otherwise, you can always refer to the `def.lua` file in the Cosmetics API source, or the below example, for all available fields.

 ```lua
 CosmeticsAPI.RegisterCosmetic({